Number of games in database: 1

 [what is this?]

-In 1575 he visited Spain and defeated Ruy Lopez de Segura and Ceron the two leading Spanish players.
-The King showered him with great rewards including an official appointment in Sicily that paid 500 crowns a year.
+In 1575 he visited Spain and defeated Ruy Lopez de Segura and Alfonso Ceron the two leading Spanish players.
+The King, Phillip II of the Hapsburg dynasty, showered him with great rewards including an official appointment in Sicily that paid 500 crowns a year.
 On his way back to Italy he was captured by Algerian pirates and then sold as a slave to a Turk.
-He won his freedom by earning a fortune for his master playing chess.
+He won his freedom by earning a fortune for his masters, playing chess.

 He died in Naples in 1598 under suspicious circumstances, perhaps poisoned by jealous rivals.